 Jesus replied, “If you only knew the gift God has for you and who you are speaking to, you would ask me, and I would give you living water.”
 John 4:10

 Salvation is God’s ultimate gift, but that’s just the beginning!
-Formation is an ongoing process of becoming more like Jesus.
+Spiritual formation is an ongoing process of becoming more like Jesus.
 The blessing in the dark?
 Living water of transformation!

 But we all…are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.
 2 Cor.
 3:18